darkcom109/darkcom109/README.md

   - Developed my skills in backend website development

 ### 🏆 Certifications and Rewards
-- Google Cybersecurity Professional Certificate
+- Google Cybersecurity Professional Certificate (2025)
+- IBM Full-Stack Professional Certificate (2026)
 - Awarded 1st Place for a Sustainability Hackathon
 - Awarded for Participation in the King's Edge Sustainability Programme
-- Won 1st Place in Imperial Coding Challenge using Next.js and Cursor
+- Won 1st Place in an Imperial Coding Challenge using Next.js and Cursor

 ### 🛠️ Tech Stack
 <div align="left">